phogolabs/prana/README.md

    prana [global options]

 VERSION:
-   1.0
+   1.0-beta-05

 COMMANDS:
-     migration  A group of commands for generating, running, and reverting migrations model      A group of commands for generating object model from database schema routine    A group of commands for generating, running, and removing SQL commands help, h    Shows a list of commands or help for one command
+     migration   A group of commands for generating, running, and reverting migrations model       A group of commands for generating object model from database schema repository  A group of commands for generating database repository from schema routine     A group of commands for generating, running, and removing SQL commands help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --database-url value  Database URL (default: "sqlite3://prana.db") [$PRANA_DB_URL]